ehsansdr/Docker_Tutorial/READme.md

 If the image isn't already available locally,
 Docker pulls it from a registry when you run this command (if not jut after that press enter)

 ### Stopping a Docker Container
 docker stop (container name or container ID )

 docker stop my_container
 docker stop 39e6ae659d8f

+### Pausing a Running Container

+docker pause (container name or container ID )

+docker pause my_container
+docker pause 39e6ae659d8f

+This command stops the container "my_container" or 39e6ae659d8f from running.
+The container uses no CPU or memory when it is paused because its processes are frozen.
+The container does,
+however, keep its resource allocation and configuration settings.